liteinthecloud/home/README.md

 Useful content will be shared by using https://github.com/Yvonne-Richardson.

-Websites and experiments will be located at https://www.liteinthecloud.com/ and described in their github directories.
+Websites and experiments will be located at https://www.liteinthecloud.com/ and described in their respective github repositories.

 The CloudGenius bootcamp is located at https://cloudgenius.app/.